yessicavrm/tutorials/Driverless AI/automatic-ml-intro-with-driverless-ai/automatic-ml-intro-with-driverless-ai.md

 For this self-paced course, we will explore the Titanic dataset from the perspective of a passenger life insurance company while using and learning about [H2O.ai's](https://www.h2o.ai/) enterprise product, [Driverless AI](https://www.h2o.ai/products/h2o-driverless-ai/).
 We will explore possible risk factors derived from this dataset that could have been considered when selling passenger insurances.
 More specifically, we will create a predictive model to determine what factors contributed to a passenger surviving.

-In part, this self-paced course will also be an overview of Driverless AI.
-You will learn how to load data, explore data details, generate Auto visualizations, launch an experiment, explore feature engineering, view experiment results.
-As well, we will go through a quick tour of the Machine Learning Interpretability report that you can generate right after an experiment is complete.
+In part, this self-paced course will also be an overview of Driverless AI and H2O Drive.
+You will learn how to load data, explore data details, generate Auto visualizations, launch an experiment, explore feature engineering, and view experiment results.
+Also, we will go through a quick tour of the Machine Learning Interpretability report that you can generate right after an experiment is complete.

 **Note**: This self-paced course has been built on Aquarium, which is H2O.ai's cloud environment providing software access for workshops, conferences, and training.
 The labs in Aquarium have datasets, experiments, projects, and other content preloaded.
 If you use your version of Driverless AI, you will not see the preloaded content.

 ## Prerequisites

 * Basic knowledge of Machine Learning and Statistics
+* A Two-Hour Test Drive session: Test Drive is H2O.ai's Driverless AI on the AWS Cloud.
+No need to download software.
+Explore all the features and benefits of the H2O Automatic Learning Platform.
 * Access to an **H2O AI Cloud account**
 * If you are not currently an H2O AI Cloud Customer, contact H2O (training.h2o.ai) to sign up for access to our H2O University managed cloud instance.

-**Note:  You will be required to start and stop your instance on Enterprise Steam.**
+   * Need a Two-Hour Test Drive session?
+Follow the instructions on this quick self-paced course to get a Test Drive session started.
+After the Driverless AI Test Drive session starts, continue reading the remaining prerequisites of this self-paced course, then start Task 1: Product Tour.
+   * Already have a Two-Hour Test Drive session?
+Proceed to Task 1: Product Tour.

+**Note: Aquarium’s Cloud AI Test Drive lab has a license key built-in, so you don’t need to request one to use it.
+Each H2O Cloud AI Test Drive instance will be available to you for two hours, after which it will terminate.
+No work will be saved.
+If you need more time to further explore Driverless AI, you can always launch another Test Drive instance or reach out to our sales team via the contact us form.**

 ## Task 1: Product Tour